spatie/vue-table-component/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)
 [![Build Status](https://img.shields.io/travis/spatie/vue-table-component/master.svg?style=flat-square)](https://travis-ci.org/spatie/vue-table-component)

-This repo contains a Vue component that can render a filterable and sortable column.
+This repo contains a Vue component that can render a filterable and sortable table.
 It aims to be very lightweight and easy to use.

 Here's an example of how you can use it: